Skip to content

 Two canonical examples (annotated)

-The two invariants shipped as reference examples in edikt demonstrate the template at work.
-Below are the full examples with commentary on why each section is written the way it is.
+The two invariants shipped as reference examples in edikt (templates/examples/invariants/) demonstrate the template at work.
+Both are reproduced in full below.
+The record's own prose runs as normal text; the commentary explaining why each section is written the way it is follows it as an indented aside.

 Example 1: Tenant isolation is total

-Why the Statement is one sentence: "Every request, query, log entry, and background job carries an authoritative tenant identifier, and every data access is scoped to that tenant."
-One sentence, present tense, absolute.
+Why the Statement is one sentence: one sentence, present tense, absolute.
 No hedging.
 A reader knows immediately what the rule is without reading further.

 Why the Rationale emphasizes "total": the section explicitly argues against exceptions.
 "Scoped except for the admin panel" creates the exact code path where a leak will eventually happen.
 Naming this failure mode in the Rationale pre-empts the usual "can we have an exception for X" conversation.